 We also compared concentrations between barns and paddocks/pastures and among locations in barns.
-I expected that the airborne concentrations in the "better ventilated" stalls near entryways and more peripheral would have lower concentrations.
-But this wasn't always the case.
-The great (equine researcher) Dr. Ed Robinson suggested to me that greater exposure to winds might make those stalls have more particulates in air on which R. equi would be borne.
-I thought that was a significant observation.
+I expected the airborne concentrations in the "better ventilated" stalls near entryways and more peripheral would have lower concentrations.
+But this wasn't the case.
+Dr. Ed Robinson suggested to me that greater exposure to winds might make those stalls have more particulates in the air on which R. equi would be borne.
+I thought that was a pretty good explanation.